JerryShao3234/DocumentAnalyzer/README.md

 <p align="center"><img src="img_3.png" width="50%" height="50%" ></p>

 Decrypting the cipher text uses the DFT to determine the P and A encryption parameters.
 After applying DFT to the encrypted text, the element with greatest magnitude reveals the encryption period and amplitude.
 Because encryption A is limited to 4 values, determining A is straightforward and uses rounding to the nearest value.
 P is determined using the index of the highlighted element in the array the DFT outputs.
-In particular, the frequency is equal to the index of the max element divided by the sample rate (which is just array length) as such
+In particular, the frequency is equal to the index of the max element divided by the sample rate (which is just ciphered array length) as such
 <p align="center"><img src="img_4.png" width="50%" height="50%" ></p>
 Thus, with the encryption algorithm and encryption parameters known, the ciphertext can be decrypted.